-Is CBD for horses a safe healthcare option for our equine companions?
+Is CBD for horses a safe healthcare option?

 These days it seems like every person and their dog is trying cannabis.
 But could that actually be every person, their dog, and a horse?
 With the claims surrounding cannabis products, it might not come as a surprise to hear that people want the potential benefits of cannabis for all of the animals in their care.
 Companies, such as CannaHorse and Centaur Health have cannabinoid products to match the latest trend: CBD for horses.